Download PDF version of guide for print

 Hearings are not held on all pieces of federal legislation, and not every hearing is published.
 Unpublished hearings are sent to the National Archives, and remain under seal for 20-50 years, depending upon the chamber which originally held the hearing and the sensitivity of its content.
 In addition, even hearings which are selected for official publication may be delayed due to the lack of a mandatory printing schedule for congressional committees; the amount of time between the hearing and its official publication can vary widely, from a few weeks to several years.

-The basic index for hearings (and most other government documents) has historically been the Monthly Catalog of United States Government Publications, which began publication in 1895, and is available in the Law Library at Documents GP 3.8 from 1911-2004 (at which point it moved exclusively to http://catalog.gpo.gov).
-Along with detailed bibliographic information about each published hearing, the Monthly Catalog includes its Superintendent of Documents (SuDocs) classification number, e.g., Y4.Ed8/1:P92/4, which determines its physical location in most documents libraries.
-The Monthly Catalog is indexed annually, in various five and ten year cumulations, and in the Cumulative Index to the Monthly Catalog of United States Government Publications 1900-1971 (1973-75) (Documents GP 3.8/10:0 B83).
+The basic index for hearings (and most other government documents) has historically been the Monthly Catalog of United States Government Publications, which began publication in 1895, and is available in the Law Library at Documents GP 3.8 from 1911-2004 (at which point it moved exclusively to http://catalog.gpo.gov), as well as full electronic access in HeinOnline's U.S. Federal Agency Documents, Decisions, and Appeals library.
+Along with detailed bibliographic information about each published hearing, the Monthly Catalog includes its Superintendent of Documents (SuDocs) classification number, which determines its physical location in most documents libraries.

 Hearings of both houses are also indexed in the U.S. Senate Library's Index of Congressional Committee Hearings (Ref KF40.C86).
-The original volumes cover hearings in the Senate Library published before 1935.
-A cumulative supplement to the index covers hearings issued between 1935 and 1959.
-Quadrennial and biennial supplements cover hearings published through 1978.
+The original volumes cover hearings in the Senate Library published before 1935; later supplements cover up to 1978.
 Each provides access by subject, committee name and bill number.
-Their usefulness is somewhat limited because they do not provide Superintendent of Documents classification numbers for the hearings, but indicate the bound volume where they can be found in the Senate Library.
-However, the indexes do allow the researcher to verify whether or not a hearing has been published for a particular bill.
-The subject and committee indexes do provide fairly complete title information for each item and simplify locating its SuDocs number in the Monthly Catalog.
-The bill number index provides only the Senate Library volume number, but there are published shelf lists through 1971 that serve as tables allowing the user to find the titles of hearings within each library volume.
+This index does not provide Superintendent of Documents classification numbers for the hearings, but indicates the bound volume where they can be found in the Senate Library.
+However, the indexes do allow the researcher to verify whether or not a hearing has been published for a particular bill and simplify locating its SuDocs number in the Monthly Catalog.
 Pre-1935 hearings not held in the Senate Library are indexed in Harold O. Thomen, Supplement to the Index of Congressional Committee Hearings prior to January 3, 1935 (1973) (Ref.KF40.C862).

 D. Bills

 Frequently, before the final version of a bill is reported to the floor, a committee will consider alternative versions or proposed amendments.
 Comparing the enacted language with that found in earlier versions of the bill, or in amendments that were not accepted, can better illustrate the intent of the final version.
-Because of the general unavailability of bills from past congresses, however, this process can be difficult.
-Comprehensive historical collections are available at the Library of Congress and in the offices of each house, but at few locations outside of Washington, D.C.
+Comprehensive historical collections are available at the Library of Congress and in the offices of each house, but at few locations outside of Washington, D.C., aside from microform sets.

-In addition to the electronic and microfiche sources listed above, it is sometimes possible to locate the bill text reprinted in published hearings, committee reports, or the Congressional Record.
+In addition to the sources listed above, it is sometimes possible to locate the bill text reprinted in published hearings, committee reports, or the Congressional Record.

 E. Other Publications